ecmwf/odc/docs/content/reference/file-format-reference.rst

 Variable Header
 ~~~~~~~~~~~~~~~

-Variable header describes column structure and contains codec-specific information.
+The variable part of the header describes column structure and contains codec-specific information.
 Flags and properties can be used to store additional meta data.
 String tables are part of codec-specific information.

 Columns
 ^^^^^^^